Re-thinking how your organization uses 5-Why

 Some individuals and organizations are opposed to Why questions.
 They believe the question makes people defensive.
 This simply reveals they don’t know how to use the question.
 In an investigation, asking “Why did you do that?” may be too pointed, but it’s because of the use of the word “you” - not the question Why.

 Some also argue that Why questions are too open ended.
 They believe the order and structure of an investigation comes from a methodology.
 It doesn’t.
 The order is already within the incident.
 The problem provides the model for explaining it.
 This is called science.
 It’s how all things are explained - accurately and thoroughly.
 Unfortunately, some organizations think problem solving is a combination of different techniques and terminology.
 They’re ignoring basic principles.
 They’ve mistakenly made problem solving too complicated in their company.
 They believe there’s a “secret sauce” for investigating problems.
 Explaining why the tides move in and out, why hot air rises, why production was delayed, why an injury occurred and why someone gained 15 pounds are the result cause-and-effect.
 Problem solving methods that change based on type of incident is symptomatic of technique over principle.
+More on the "criticisms of the 5-Why approach."

 "Why" questions are fundamental